BrightspaceUI/core/components/paging/README.md

 | Event | Description |
 |---|---|
 | `d2l-pager-load-more` | Dispatched when the user clicks the Load More button.
 The `pageSize` can be accessed from the event `target`.
 The consumer must call the `complete()` method on the event detail to signal completion after the new items have been loaded. |
+| `d2l-pager-load-more-loaded` | Dispatched after more items have been loaded.